dscer/DS5111_Database_Design/README.md

 Yes,
 - Learning objectives should pertain to courses offered by the School of Data Science
+- Each instructor has their own unique identifier and has Active marked as True or False.
+Do not creates list of instructor names in the instructor table, so we can perform queries on classes with multiple sections.
+- Each course should have a unique mnemonic and has Active marked as True or False.
+- Learning outcomes must have a unique id, reference a mnemonic that is in the courses table, and has Active marked as True or False .
+- Each row in the teaches table should reference a unique instructor_id that is present in the instructor table, contain a valid mnemonic, and reference a term with the following format (summerYYYY, winterYYYY, fallYYYY, springYYYY).
+A term table could be used to help ensure terms are consistent.

 ### 8) (5 PTS) Draw and submit a Relational Model for your project.
 For an example, see Beginning Database Design Solutions page 115 Figure 5-28.